 Backlash against scheme to raise grid costs for solar, battery owners

-Energy giant AGL has voiced concerns over a proposed overhaul by the Australian Energy Market Commission (AEMC) to shift electricity billing toward higher fixed charges for grid upkeep, which could disproportionately impact households with rooftop solar and battery systems.
-The AEMC argues the change would ensure fairer cost distribution and deliver long-term savings, but critics warn it may undermine incentives for renewable investment and hurt low-income and solar-equipped households.
-AGL is calling for greater scrutiny of the modelling behind the proposal before it is finalized in June.
-The debate centers on balancing equity, affordability, and the future of decentralized energy systems.
+Energy giant AGL has raised concerns over a proposed overhaul by the Australian Energy Market Commission (AEMC) to increase fixed grid charges for households with rooftop solar and battery systems.
+The AEMC argues the shift would ensure fairer cost distribution and deliver long-term savings, but critics question the transparency and evidence behind the modelling.
+The debate comes as the AEMC prepares to finalize the rules in June, with potential implications for millions of energy consumers.

-- ▪The AEMC proposes shifting from usage-based to higher fixed charges for electricity grid upkeep, affecting households with solar panels and batteries the most.
+- ▪The AEMC proposes shifting to higher fixed charges for grid upkeep, affecting households with solar panels and battery storage.

 Opening excerpt (first ~120 words) tap to expand